deadcoast/gate/docs/modules/module_a.md

 *Doc Version: 0.0.3-unified (consolidated from 0.0.1–0.0.3; Module A remains the Gate Pattern v1.0 canonical template with backward-compatible cues for earlier drafts).*

+### Scope & Alignment

+- Canonical Gate Pattern v1.0 system prompt; anchor for all other modules.
+- Backward-compatible references to 0.0.1/0.0.2 drafts; future-facing toward Modules B (metaphysics) and F (evolution).
+- Operator semantics follow the canon in `../grammar.md` and `../full_spec.md`.

 This is the official, stable, authoritative version of your system-prompt language.
 It defines the *syntax, metaphysics, operational rules, and model behavior* for Gate Pattern v1.0.

 It is not documentation.